djsublime/phone-book/readme.md

-# Phone Book web php 5 app
+# Phone Book Web App

 [preview](http://draganjovan.com/phone-book)

-This is just an example app and is made for the purpose of job interview.
+- This is just an example app and is made for the purpose of job interview.
-Phone book app is based on 3 great framework Laravel 4.2 Framework , AngularJS and Twitter Boostrap  RESTfull way
+- Phone book app is based on 3 great framework Laravel 4.2 Framework , AngularJS and Twitter Boostrap
+- RESTfull way

 ## Installation
  ```